-This Britax option is as easy to use as the other Britax products we tested in this review, and it earns an 8 of 10 for this metric, which is the high score in this group.
+This Britax option is as easy to use as the other Britax products we tested in this review.

 The buckle and chest clip (above left) are somewhat stiff, like all of the Britax options.
 However, you can work them with one hand if you need to and they are probably stiff to help prevent older children from using them.
 There is a pull strap at the foot of the base to tighten the harness, and it loosens with a push of the button above the ClickTight emblem (above right).
 Both work well, and the strap doesn't require exceptional strength to use.

-The Marathon ClickTight is a high-quality product with a high quality and comfort score of 9 of 10.
+The Marathon ClickTight is a high-quality product with impressive quality and comfort.
 While this is the lower-level ClickTight, it is still significantly nicer than much of the competition (above left).
-With durable materials in a contained design, which works as expected, it is hard to find fault with this car seat.
+With durable materials in a closed design, which works as expected, it is hard to find fault with this car seat.
 This option has less padding and thinner headrest than the other ClickTight options in this review, but it is well-made, and the fabric is soft.
 The smooth full contained seat (above right) gives the Marathon a sleek and clean overall look.

-The bottom of the seat has a rubber rim to help stabilize the seat and there are no rough edges that could dent or damage your vehicle seat.
+The bottom of the seat has a rubber rim to help stabilize it, and there are no rough edges that could dent or damage your vehicle seat.

-The Marathon is somewhat heavy, as are all of the ClickTight products we reviewed earning only 5 of 10 for weight and size.
+The Marathon is somewhat heavy, as are all of the ClickTight products we reviewed.
 It weighs 27.9 in the rear-facing configuration and is slightly lighter in the front-facing mode.
-The Britax Advocate ClickTight ARB and the Britax Boulevard ClickTight ARB are both heavier.
 This car seat is not the best option for parents looking to carry their seat or who plan to use it in the city on public transportation.
 The Marathon measures 18.2 inches wide making it narrower than some but not as good as others that measure 17 inches.
-If you need to fit mulitpel people or safety seats in one row, this could be a contender depending on your car.
+If you need to fit multiple people or safety seats in one row, this could be a contender depending on your car.